Mohamed-y-ph/Mohamed-y-ph/README.md

 - 👋 Hi, I’m @Mohamed-y-ph
-- 👀 I’m interested in Role of genetic mutations in diseases, Pharmacogenetics and Bioinformatics
+- 👀 I’m interested in analysing biological data using bioinformatics and available computational tools in bioemdcial research.
-- 🌱 I’m currently learning R and I have experience in python, and shell scripting.
 - 📫 How to reach me ... email: mohammad.yaser.mm@gmail.com

 <!---